Paying for parking

 Blue Badge holders must not park on double yellow lines or hatched areas.

-- If Blue Badge holders are unable to register their badge in person at the hospital, please email email@example.com and the team will be happy to help.
+- If Blue Badge holders are unable to register their badge in person at the hospital, please email the travel plan team and the team will be happy to help.

 If you are a patient on any of the following benefits you can claim back parking charges and get a mileage allowance: